Shared-Reality-Lab/IMAGE-server/orchestrator/README.md

 - Cache size is configured in the docker-compose in the commad attribute under memcached service `command: -m 4096` implies cache size of 4GB.

 - Cache timeout is configured at the preprocessor level, with the label `ca.mcgill.a11y.image.cacheTimeout` .
-A value of label is the timeout value in seconds.
+Label value is the timeout value in seconds.
 Timeout value of 0 indicates that Cache is disabled for a preprocessor.

-- Missing `ca.mcgill.a11y.image.cacheTimeout` label on the preprocessor will default to timeout value of 0.
+Missing `ca.mcgill.a11y.image.cacheTimeout` label on the preprocessor will default to timeout value of 0.

 - Cache key is generated using the following attributes:
   - `reqData` can have the following falues